iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Existence of a Minimizer.md

 ---
 ### **Existence of a minimizer**

 The existence of a minimizer depends on the continuity and the compactness of a subset of the domain of the function.
 Level boundedness (From Rockafellar), and Coersiveness is used to characterize the compactness of the set of minimizers for the function.

-**Theorem: Closed Epigraph**
+**Theorem | Closed Epigraph Euivalent to L.S.C**

 > The epigraph of a function is closed iff the function is lower-semi-continuous.